 One of the mud-covered cars, a blue 1969 Chevrolet Camaro, appears to be associated with the disappearance of three students at a local high school.
 They were last seen on Nov.
 20, 1970.
 (Via The Daily Buzz)

 And the other vehicle, a Chevrolet as well, could belong to a couple last seen about 10 miles south of the lake in the early 1960s.
 (Via BBC)

 Officials at the scene were able to identify one of the three bodies in the Camaro, but they will refrain from releasing any of the victims’ names until their families are notified.

 The medical examiner is currently working to identify the other five bodies found at the scene.
 (Via KWTV)

-Relatives of the missing victims gathered around while police took evidence from the cars.
-Those family members wouldn’t go on camera but told reporters they hope police can solve their decades-old mysteries.
+Household of the lacking victims gathered round whereas police took proof from the vehicles.
+These relations wouldn’t go on digital camera however instructed newshounds they hope police can resolve their a long time-outdated mysteries.